ruppincs30/CheffoApp/README.md

 1) Interface for a customer who wants to order food - Cheffo app (React Native (Expo), C#, ASP.NET, SQL, Firebase)
 2) Interface for chefs - Cheffo web (HTML, Javascript, jQuery, C#, ASP.NET, SQL, Firebase)

 The customer interface is basically an application where you can search for the desired food according to distance, rating, etc. You can see previous orders, reviews and profile.
-In addition, we created a social network that any user can follow another user and thus see the food orders he posted and thus will rely on his order for a personal recommendation of a friend, in the search tab you can also find weighted rating of a chef that gives more weight to the user's social network reviews (besides the simple average rating of the chef).
+In addition, we created a social network that any user can follow another user and thus see the food orders he posted and thus will rely on his order for a personal recommendation of a friend.
+In the search tab you can also find weighted rating of a chef that gives more weight to the user's social network reviews (besides the simple average rating of the chef).

 The chefs interface is a web interface and there are 4 tabs:
 1) reviews- see all of the reviews of users from the app posted.